 Decision 2009-04 of the Governor of the Banque de France on the reporting of statistics by financial intermediaries for the purposes of compiling the balance of payments and the international investment position.

 The French pharmaceutical industry uses three different strategies for internationalization.
 The “domestic market model” prevails downstream in the value chain, mainly for foreign groups’ affiliates.
 The “factories of the world model” is found upstream in the chain, mainly for industrial subsidiaries, most of which are under French control.
 The “hybrid model” depicts the strategies industrial and trading subsidiaries, often under foreign control.

-Since 2009, the method used to estimate the market value of unquoted foreign direct investment equity stocks has been changed.
-It is now based on a single conceptual framework for inward and outward FDI stocks, in accordance with recommendations of the IMF and the OECD.
-The implementation of the new methodology for estimating stocks at end-2008, and also for the years 2002 to 2007, leads to a substantial change of the FDI assets and liabilities' market value for the whole period.
-Nevertheless, the net FDI position at the end of 2008 was still broadly positive at EUR 196 billion, equivalent to 10% of GDP.
+In 2009, the method used to estimate the market value of foreign direct investments in unlisted equities was changed.
+In accordance with IMF and OECD recommendations, the same framework is now used for both inward and outward FDI stocks.
+The implementation of this new methodology led to a substantial change in the market value of the stock of FDI assets and liabilities at end-2008 and for the period 2002-2007.
+Nevertheless, the net FDI position at the end of 2008 was still positive at EUR 196 billion, equivalent to 10% of GDP.

 Updated on: 02/01/2018 14:41